 - The Department of Energy’s Federal Energy Management Program (FEMP), which sets performance requirements for energy efficient products, including standby power levels.

 Requirements and Policy

 Federal laws and regulations mandate that federal agencies conserve energy and purchase energy-efficient products.
-The Energy Policy Act 1992/2005 (EPACT) requires that Federal agencies incorporate energy efficiency criteria consistent with ENERGY STAR® and FEMP designated products for all procurements involving energy-consuming products and services.
-The Energy Independence and Security Act of 2007 (EISA) requires agencies to buy products with low standby power of not more than 1 watt if the lower-wattage product is life cycle cost effective and if the performance of the product is not compromised.
+The Energy Policy Act 1992/2005 (EPACT) [PDF] requires that Federal agencies incorporate energy efficiency criteria consistent with ENERGY STAR® and FEMP designated products for all procurements involving energy-consuming products and services.
+The Energy Independence and Security Act of 2007 [PDF] (EISA) requires agencies to buy products with low standby power of not more than 1 watt if the lower-wattage product is life cycle cost effective and if the performance of the product is not compromised.